Here is the deal about the dual shower head: you’re probably already using one even though you only have a single shower head.

 - Low Flow Adapter – Does the dual shower head come with a low flow adapter?
 Low flow adapter (or aerator) is useful if you want to conserve water.
 It will simply reduce the water flow if you so wish.
 Of course, if you have a bad water pressure, you might want to remove the aerator to improve the pressure.

-- Price – How much does a dual shower head cost?
+- Price – How much does a double-headed shower head cost?
 Some of the expensive shower heads can cost more than $100.
-However, in the best dual shower head reviews of 2018 you’ll see that $50 is more than enough to get a great showering experience.
+However, in the best 2-in-1 shower head reviews of 2018 you’ll see that $50 is more than enough to get a great showering experience.
 Usual prices range from $20 to $40.

 Here are the Top5er best picks for dual shower heads:

 |Shower Head:||Hydroluxe Full-Chrome||AquaStorm by HotelSpa||AquaDance 7"||DreamSpa 9"||HotelSpa ON/OFF|

 |Size:||4" + 4"||4" + 4"||7" + 4"||9" + 5"||6" + 4"|

 |Top5er status:||Best Seller||Best Budget||Best Premium||The Big One||Simplest Design|

 |Availability:||Check Price||Check Price||Check Price||Check Price||Check Price|

 #1 Hydroluxe Full-Chrome Double Head Review: Classic Best Seller